hashicorp/vault/website/source/api/secret/pki/index.html.md

 This endpoint retrieves the current CRL **in raw DER-encoded form**.
 This endpoint is suitable for usage in the CRL Distribution Points extension in a CA certificate.
-This is a bare endpoint that does not return a standard Vault data structure.
+This is a bare endpoint that does not return a standard Vault data structure and cannot be parsed by the Vault CLI; use `/pki/cert/crl` in that case.
 If `/pem` is added to the endpoint, the CRL is returned in PEM format.

 This is an unauthenticated endpoint.